7MohamedAshraf10/WEB-AJAX/README.md

 # WEB-AJAX
-to show and hide text
+to show and hide text, must create a local host to run

 A simple calculator